PostHog/posthog.com/contents/spotlight/startup-documenso.md

 Inspired by these surges, Documenso now announces similar milestones whenever it can — posting about product updates and new contributions in order to continuously drive users back to the repo.
 Anything which helps excite and engage users, helps.

-“We use Discord and Twitter to celebrate milestones, celebrate contributions, and contributions whenever we can,” says Florent.
+“We use Discord and Twitter to celebrate milestones and contributions whenever we can,” says Florent.
 “We’re really thankful for every external contribution, no matter how big they are.
 Even if you just fix a typo in the README file, that's fantastic.
-We really want to highlight all those elements and celebrate them.”
+We really hope people will contribute to our mission and help us take on a billion-dollar empire by building an open source document signing experience.”

 > **Putting it into practice:** Documenso encourages contributions with a bounty program that posts new issues into their Discord community.
 Swag is a powerful tool for incentivizing users too!